JunioCalu/gould_oscilloscope_trace_download_and_convert/README.md

   * SAVE/RECALL MASTER MENU
     * Plot/Save Key: PLOT

-Start `./dso_serial -d /dev/ttyUSB -o plot.hpgl -s` then press the plot key on the scope and after finishing the download press ESC to write down the hpgl data.
-The data can be converted to eps via hp2xx.
+Start `./dso_serial -d /dev/ttyUSB -o plot.hpgl -s` then press the plot key on the scope.
+The HPGL data can be converted to eps via hp2xx.

 ## Set up the GOULD DSO 650 to download trace files